agile-humanities/agile-storymap/README.md

 Then install it like any other Omeka module and follow the config instructions.

-Note: If Omeka is https, if external assets are used, and if the Simile library is used, the library will not load on recent browsers, because the online library contains an url with unsecure http.
-In that case, you need to set the option "Use Internal library for Simile".

 Choose which fields you want the module to use on the storymap by default.